Haoheng-Tang/DiGress/README.md

   - Check that this line does not return an error:

     ```python3 -c 'import graph_tool as gt' ```
-  - Install the nvcc drivers for your cuda version.
-For example:

-    ```conda install -c "nvidia/label/cuda-11.8.0" cuda```

   - Uninstall the current pytorch: